This post may contain affiliate links. Please read my disclosure policy.

 Fillo comes in all shapes and sizes these days.
 The variety I can find, Athens brand, weighs 1 pound and contains two 8-oz bags of 20 sheets each measuring 9 x 14-inches.
 This size sheet is perfect for strudels.
 If your fillo comes in the larger sheets, cut it in half so that it’s roughly 9 x 14-inches.
 (Don’t cut the fillo until you’re ready to assemble.
 See step 4 below.)
 If you’re making a large pan of spanakopita, this small size of fillo is kind of pain — use two sheets per layer.

-7. Bake strudels for 30 to 45 minutes or until nice and golden brown on top.
-Mine baked for a little over 40 minutes but I started checking them at the 30-minute mark.
+- Bake strudels for 30 to 45 minutes or until nice and golden brown on top.
 Cool briefly and serve.

 Update: 7-17-2012: Full-size spanakopita for your reference.
 This was from this past Easter: